 Spice is made with all manner of chemicals, so withdrawal symptoms can vary based on the region you live in, and the physiology of your body.
 This is why the drug and the eventual detox is so unpredictable and potentially dangerous.

-12 Keys Rehab has the knowledge and therapeutic staff to support you through every stage of your withdrawal — physically, mentally and spiritually.
+12 Keys has the knowledge and therapeutic staff to support you through every stage of your withdrawal — physically, mentally and spiritually.
 This is the best K2 spice addiction treatment option for living a clean and productive life in the long term.

 How is a K2 Spice Addiction Treated?